gsmarketing/nodifymeapp/docs/manual-install.md

 - Linux server (Ubuntu 18.04+, CentOS 7+, Amazon Linux 2+)
 - Root or sudo access
 - `curl` and `systemctl` available
-- Network access to GitHub and your NodifyMe application
+- Network access to GitHub and your Nodify.Me application

 ## Step-by-Step Installation